shav108/LME/README.md

 The LME server's folder `/opt/lme/config/wazuh_cves` is where to put the zip file in order for the lme-wazuh-manager container to see it.

-The Wazuh management server's configuration file (/var/ossec/etc/ossec.conf) is set to point to the downloaded zip file:
+The Wazuh management server's configuration file, `/var/ossec/etc/ossec.conf`, is set to point to the downloaded zip file:

 ```
 <vulnerability-detection>